 A CPR is applied with forceful, repeated compressions of the chests that are usually 1 inch in depth.
 These chest compressions involve strong pressure and stress to the ribcage, often causing injury to the ribs and sternum.

-Another cause of a sternum contusion is injury sustained from repeated bench press.
-It is a weightlifting and strength training exercise that involves a person lying down a bench, but with both feet on the floor.
-A weight or barbell is held with both arms and are lifted to "press" the chest.
+Another cause of a sternum contusion is injury sustained from repeated bench presses.
+It is a weightlifting and strength training exercise that involves a person lying down on a bench, but with both feet on the floor.
+A weight or barbell is held with both arms and lifted to "press" the chest.
 Its purpose is to build the muscles in the chest and arms.